Sonia-96/MyStudyNotes/Java&Web/Web.md

 # 4 JavaScript

-JS can make web pages interactice, may be the most used programming language in the world.
+JS can make web pages interactive, may be the most used programming language in the world.

 - script language: no need to set up environment, no compiler

 ## Variable Declaration

-**Dynamic Typing**: JS has no explicit types.
+**Dynamic Typing**: variables in JavaScript has no explicit types.

 - `let someName = value;`：use `let` to declare a variable, the type and value of the variable can be changed.
-But NEVER change the data type of a variable!!
+But DON'T CHANGE A VARIABLE"S DATA TYPE!!
 You may forget the type of the variable later.
-- `const SOME_Name = value;`：declaring a constant variable
+- `const SOME_NAME = value;`：declaring a constant variable
-- 用`var`声明变量的方式已过时，可以使用但没必要，而且scope很奇怪（？）
+- `var x`: old version, and scoping is strange -- don't use!!

 ```javascript
 let x;